-To qualify for Social Security Disability, you must have:
+According to the Social Security Administration (SSA), to qualify for Social Security Disability benefits, you must have:

 - Earned enough wages covered by Social Security

-- A medical condition that the Social Security Administration (SSA) considers a disability
+- A medical condition that the SSA considers a disability

-- Been unable to work for at least a year
+- Been unable to work for at least a year, or your doctor expects that you won’t be able to work for a year or more.

 Those who qualify will get SSD benefits until they can work again.
-If their disability is permanent, their benefits may continue indefinitely.
+If their disability is permanent, their benefits may continue until death.
+When we go to the SSA to argue your case, our task is to convince them you meet these requirements.

 Social Security Work Credits

 Most adults need at least 40 work credits to qualify for SSD benefits.
-You must have earned 20 of those credits in the ten years before becoming disabled.
-Younger workers will require fewer credits.
-The SSA’s How You Earn Credits page covers the number of credits needed per age group.
+You must also have earned 20 of those credits in the ten years before becoming disabled.
+However, younger workers who become disabled will require fewer credits.
+The SSA provides information on how to earn credits per age group.

 Qualifying as Disabled